 Coming back to the Thandai, also called as Sardai, it is consumed chilled as a beverage on the festival of Holi and also Maha Shivratri.
 Another version that is popular among some, is the Bhaang Thandai which makes use of cannibis leaves that is used along with other ingredients for making thandai.

 I have however, turned the drink into a latte and it became my nightcap of sorts through the winters.
 The spices and nuts give it a rich flavour and make it a beautiful and comforting beverage for chilly winters.
 Feel free to reduce or increase the amount of which ever ingredient you wish to, to suit your taste.
+I used this spice and nut mix to make a delicious Chocolate Bark for the festival of Holi and it was loved by everyone, from kids to adults.

 Here is the amount of ingredients I had used for this delicious hot beverage 🙂